 export default App;

-I have a simple <div> with the ref divRef.
-When the component's DOM loads, I change the content inside this <div> using the innerHTML property on its ref.
+I have a simple <div> with the ref divRef .
+When the component’s DOM loads, I change the content inside this <div> using the innerHTML property on its ref.
 An attacker can easily inject some malicious script by overriding the innerHTML of the <div> inside the useEffect.

 The trick here is simple.
-Don't use innerHTML to mutate DOM at all!
-This is yet again a similar situation where you're modifying DOM directly.
+Don’t use innerHTML to mutate the DOM at all!
+This is yet again a similar situation where you’re modifying the DOM directly.
 If you are using refs to add some content inside your HTML elements, use innerText instead.

 useEffect(() => {